-When given no argument, these parameters return the current default for some aspect of the lexical syntax that will be accepted on newly created ports.
+When given no argument, these parameters return the current default for some aspects of the lexical syntax that will be accepted on newly created input ports or written to newly created output ports.
 When given an argument, these procedures change the default as specified by the argument.